Vilar24/VilarVRC/README.md

 Export your avatar and go back to Unity!

 ---
+place your new eye objects under the head bone in your avatar hierarchy.

+---
 ![Materials Image](/Media/eyematerials.jpg)

 Create a separate material for each eye.
 Set their shader to Vilar/EyeTrack.